Science behind kegg

 The term “fertility awareness-based methods” (FABM) refers to different methods of identifying the fertile period during the female cycle.

-As women can only get pregnant from sex that happens during the fertile window, it’s important to track different fertility signs so you can feel most confident in carefully timing intercourse.
+As women can only get pregnant from intercourse that happens during the fertile window, it’s important to track different fertility signs so you can feel most confident in carefully timing intercourse.

 The basis of FABMs relies on a woman’s understanding and recognition of her fertility.
-There are many methods available to track fertility like the Sympto-Thermal Method, Creighton Method, and more. kegg can be a reliable fertility tracker to help users detect their fertile window and possible ovulation.
+There are many methods available to track fertility like the Sympto-Thermal Method, Creighton Method, and more. kegg can complement FABMs or act as a stand-alone reliable fertility tracker to help users detect their fertile window and possible ovulation.

 Ready for real-time fertility insights?